felipendc/arcolinux-system-config/README.md

-# ArcoLinux-system-config adapted for VicosLinux
+# ArcoLinux-system-config adapted for VicyosLinux